ayah825/cse15l-lab-reports/lab-report-3.md

           health status, limitations in activities of daily living ...
 ```

 > As you can see this prints all the lines that contain the word `health` regardless of case sensitivity.
+This is important
+> because it gives us to search with a term being case insensitive.
 Now lets try to use
 > it with a word that doesnt exit and see what happens.
 I will search for the term `tree` from the same directory.
 I will
 > use the command `grep -i tree 1468-6708-3-1.txt` while being in the working directory `/Users/'name'/docsearch/technical/biomed`.
 > This outputs: